Sturgeon Moon

 and cast your eyes toward the east

-where the sturgeon moon beckons.
+where the strawberry moon beckons.

 Rising low on the summer horizon